pravega/bookkeeper-operator/doc/troubleshooting.md

 ## Unsupported upgrade from version

-while upgrading bookkeeper, if we get the error similar to below
+While upgrading bookkeeper, if we get the error similar to below

 ```
 Error from server (unsupported upgrade from version 0.8.0-2640.e4c436ba9 to 0.9.0-2752.2652549b3): error when applying patch